TomEnglish/CT_CSS_Project_v2/ReadMe.md

 --Events Page
 Semantic elements for event details structure (I think so?)

-Images and descriptions for at least three events (need to put in photos and descriptions)
+Images and descriptions for at least three events x

 --Menu Page x
 ---Table display for food menu including: x